 It does require a good amount of effort, no question about that.
 But fortunately, there are some tools you can use to help measure your brand reputation.

-Tools for brand reputation management
+Tools to create a brand reputation management strategy

 Brand reputation management software can be great for SMEs in particular, as it does the hard work of collecting reviews and feedback for you.